 Next, it was time to bring my letters onto the computer.
 I scanned them in using my Canon MG3600 series printer/scanner combo at 300dpi, black and white.
 Once scanned, I brought them into Photoshop where I increased contrast for a more consistent trace in Illustrator.
 Once in Illustrator, I vectorized the lettering using the default image trace settings.
 I followed this process to clean up my vectors until I had the look I was going for for both my script and caps style.

 When I’m on a mac computer, I use the Glyphs font editing software to convert my lettering into a working font.
-The process is a bit long and specific, which is why I made this course with videos of the exact steps I take (pc version coming in early 2018!).
+When I’m on a PC, I use Font Creator.
+The process is a bit long and specific, which is why I made this course with videos of the exact steps I take.
 I program all of the relationships letters share with each other and add in extra features, like ligatures, contextual and stylistic alternates.
 Finally, I created my symbols font so they’re easy to access, whether you are an Adobe Illustrator user or not.

 Finishing it all up